jrburke/gaia-dev-zip/README.md

 Where:

-* appname: the name of the app folder you want to zip up.
+* **appname**: the name of the app folder you want to zip up.
-* devname: the name to use for this snapshot.
+* **devname**: the name to use for this snapshot.
 Best to use either the bugzilla bug ID or branch name.

 For example: a snapshot of the email app that changes the background of the app to red, and is tracked in bug 12345:

     gaia-dev-zip email bug12345-redbg

 When the tool is done, there will be a **bug12345-redbg.zip** folder in the apps directory.
 Upload this somewhere and give the UX person a link to that